Whether you want to tone up, slim down, or boost your mood, you've likely taken a stab at tweaking your fitness routine.

 Don't have a preference?
 Some research suggests that working out first thing in the morning might help speed weight loss by priming the body to burn more fat throughout the day.

 Truth: You can't turn fat into muscle.
 Physiologically speaking, they're two different tissues.
 Adipose (fatty) tissue is found under the skin, sandwiched between muscles, and around internal organs like the heart.
 Muscle tissue — which can be further broken down into three main types — is found throughout the body.

-Weight training helps build up the muscle tissue in and around any fat tissue.
-The best way to reduce fat tissue is to eat a healthy diet that incorporates vegetables, whole grains, lean proteins and healthy fats like those found in olive oil and fish.
+What weight training really does is help build up the muscle tissue in and around any fat tissue.
+The best way to reduce fat tissue is to eat a healthy diet that incorporates vegetables, whole grains, lean proteins and — somewhat paradoxically — healthy fats like olive oil and fish.

-Myth: Puzzles and games are great workouts for your brain.
+Myth: Puzzles and games are the best 'brain workout' around.

-Truth: Plain old physical exercise seems to be better for brain health than any type of mental puzzle available, according to a wealth of research.
-A spate of recent studies suggests that aerobic exercise — any kind of activity that raises your heart rate and gets you moving and sweating for a sustained period of time — has a significant, overwhelmingly beneficial impact on the brain.
+Truth: Plain old physical exercise seems to beat out any type of mental puzzle available, according to a wealth of recent research.
+Two new studies published this spring suggest that aerobic exercise — any activity that raises your heart rate and gets you moving and sweating for a sustained period of time — has a significant, overwhelmingly beneficial impact on the brain.